Bobby Cross

-Robert Joe Cross (July 4, 1931 – June 18, 1989) was an American football offensive lineman in the National Football League for the Chicago Bears, Los Angeles Rams, San Francisco 49ers, and Chicago Cardinals.
-He also was a member of the Boston Patriots in the American Football League and the Hamilton Tiger-Cats in the Canadian Football League.
+Robert Joe Cross (July 4, 1931 – June 18, 1989) was an American professional football offensive lineman in the National Football League (NFL) for the Chicago Bears, Los Angeles Rams, San Francisco 49ers, and Chicago Cardinals.
+He also was a member of the Boston Patriots in the American Football League (AFL) and the Hamilton Tiger-Cats in the Canadian Football League (CFL).
 He played college football at Stephen F. Austin State University.

-Early years
+Early life

 Cross attended Kilgore High School, where he practiced football, basketball and track.
 He enrolled at Kilgore Junior College.
 He later accepted a football scholarship from Stephen F. Austin State University, where he became a three-year starter.

 In 1948, he placed second in the Border Olympics shot put competition, a track-and-field event held in Laredo in which Southwest Conference teams also participated.

 In 2002, he was inducted into the Kilgore College Athletics Hall of Fame.

 Professional career

 Chicago Bears

-Cross was selected by the Chicago Bears in the ninth round (104th overall) of the 1952 NFL Draft.
+Cross was selected by the Chicago Bears in the ninth round (104th overall) of the 1952 NFL draft.
 Although he was named a starter as a rookie at right tackle, at the end of the season he opted to sign with the Hamilton Tiger-Cats of the Canadian Football League.